 I stated in a previous post that I believe The Greatest Love judges not on the contents of our beliefs but by the loving actions from our heart.
 And yet the fourth message asked me to share my beliefs.
 So why the supposed contradiction?
 Because I believe there is no contradiction.
 I believe beliefs are important in so far as they can inspire actions.
-For it is our actions which provide an actual glimpse into our hearts and which are primarily considered on our day of judgement.1
+They can help illuminate why a certain action was taken.
+But it is our actions which provide an actual glimpse into our hearts and which are assessed on our day of judgement.1

 But are our actions alone sufficient to judge one’s love?
 No. Actions must be viewed within the context of everything about a person’s life from conception (i.e. genetic identity), to circumstances of upbringing, thru to current socioeconomic status.
 All of that and more, I believe, must be considered when judging one’s love.
 Yes we may abhor a person’s actions.
 We may prosecute them for taking such actions.
 And we may take away their liberty for committing such actions.
 But we cannot judge the love in their hearts without considering the totality of that person’s existence.
 It is a judgement reserved for only The Greatest Love.

 For example how do you judge a person with racist beliefs if all they have ever known was racism?
 If they were raised in a home where parents, friends, and relatives held those same beliefs?
 Take it further.
 What if the community in which that person lived largely held those same beliefs?
 Take it even further.
 What if it was not uncommon in that community for racist acts of violence to be committed and that person was accused of such an action?
 Now how can we judge that person?
 We can judge the act in isolation for that is merely interpreting the laws of the land.

 But can we judge the love in their heart or lack thereof?